frostre1997/LiteObject/README.md

-# -Lag
+# LiteObject

 ### Smooth Geometry Dash

--Lag is a lightweight performance mod for Geometry Dash built with Geode.
+LiteObject is a lightweight performance mod for Geometry Dash built with Geode.
 Its goal is simple: reduce unnecessary visual overhead and provide a smoother gameplay experience, especially on demanding levels.

 ---